 Euphrates is 2,735 km long and has a discharge of 900,000 litres per second.
 The surface of the river is 450,000 km2.
 The Euphrates gets 90% of its water from Turkey, through a set of tributary rivers like Karasu, Murat and Khabur.

-The Firat has a relatively regular regime, characterized by two months of very high average flow in April and May and a period of eight dry months from July to February.
-The annual flow varies considerably from year to year, including extremely low flow records between July 1957 and January 1963, during which the average flow decreased to only 83% of the long-term average.
+The Euphrates has a relatively regular regime, characterized by two months of very high average flow in April and May and a period of eight dry months from July to February.
+The annual flow varies considerably from year to year.
 The average winter flows, varying between 200 and 300 m3/sec, increase in February from early spring rains at lower elevations.
-The increase continues during March, when the snow begins to melt, and in April and May monthly average flows of 2,000 m3/sec and more are reached, with maximum floods occurring between mid-April and early May under the combined effect of melting snow and rains.
+The increase continues during March, when the snow begins to melt, and in April and May monthly average flows of 2,000 m3/sec and more are reached.
+Maximum floods occurring between mid-April and early May under the combined effect of melting snow and rains.
 The flow rapidly diminishes after June, reaching its minimum values in September and sometimes October.

-According to the official estimates Syria contributes around 12 per cent of the total, however, as Kolars noted, 10 per cent of that 12 per cent originates from the northern tributaries, the Khabur and the Balikh, and both have their catchments in Turkey.
+According to the official estimates Syria contributes around 12 per cent of the total, however, 10 per cent of that 12 per cent originates from the northern tributaries, the Khabur and the Balikh, and both have their catchments in Turkey.
 The observed average annual flow across the Turkish Syrian border is 29.8 bmc.
 The natural flow of the river can be given as 33.4 bmc annually.
 No other tributaries flow into the Euphrates after the Khabur, except in Iraq, where some of the Tigris' waters are added to the Euphrates.